uidaholib/documents-digital-collections-template/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="https://objects.lib.uidaho.edu/expforest/expforsav522.jpg" %}

-{% include feature/nav-menu.html sections="About CollectionBuilder SA;About the About Page" %}
+{% include feature/nav-menu.html sections="About the River Recreation Research Database" %}

-## About CollectionBuilder CSV
+## About the River Recreation Research Database

 This demo collection features items from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital/), and is build using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).